Updated: December 3, 2020

 Interim tax bills were originally due March 30, 2020.
 Council extended the interim tax bill payment deadline to April 30, 2020 to help residents with this closure.
 No interest was incurred during the extension period.

-NOTE: The final tax bill deadline will not be extended.
-Taxes will be due on September 30, 2020.
+NOTE: The final tax bill deadline was not be extended.
+Taxes were due on September 30, 2020.

 What To Expect As Things Reopen

 As businesses/offices (including Township buildings) begin to reopen, everyone can expect changes to standard operating procedures.
 Here’s a few things we can expect to see:

 - Physical distancing (6 ft) to be adhered to.